Come Fly with Me

 Scale diagram for Pteranodon longiceps.
 Male (green) based on specimen YPM 2437.
 Female (orange) based on holotype specimen YPM 1177.

-icon of an image Pteranodon scale by Matt Martyniuk is licensed under CC BY-SA 3.0.
+Pteranodon scale by Matt Martyniuk is licensed under CC BY-SA 3.0.

 Size comparison chart showing various small pterosaurs including Pterodactylus and others in blue and green silhouettes next to a grey human figure for scale